 Land Use Consultants (LUC) acted as an ecological clerk of works for the full construction period.
 It was also assigned to design a layout that suits the surrounding landscape.
 Headland Archaeology undertook an environmental impact assessment (EIA) and prepared the environmental impact statement (EIS) on behalf of Airtricity.

-Fairhurst provided the civil, structural and geotechnical engineering.
+Fairhurst provided civil, structural and geotechnical engineering.
 All the wind turbines were erected by Windhoist.

-Balfour Beatty was selected as the principle contractor for the Clyde windfarm extension project.
+Balfour Beatty was selected as the principal contractor for the Clyde wind farm extension project.